“Whoever thought you’d be better at turning a screw than me? I do it for my life. Fuck yeah!”

 I’m just like Delicious Tacos.
 I write about getting laid, as a single man, in realistic terms.
 No big fish stories; the raw honesty of average women.
 This lends me credibility with those hard-up enough to find something like that impressive.
 Scarier are the types who take jabs and call it “fan-fiction.”
 Sex alone has become the big fish story, with the same anxious energy of when you would’ve killed a small animal to see tits as a thirteen-year old; relentless and aching.

-They all want magic’s biggest secrets finally revealed.
+They all want Magic’s Biggest Secrets Finally Revealed (1997).
 As if the plethora of Internet content describing it in detail has become too slick- too Hollywood; just as detached from reality.
 Average men spend a lifetime studying bullshit to screw a fraction of what the dirtbag bartender is pulling strung out.
-The quickest way to cut the line is a bag of coke.
+The quickest way to cut the line is a bag of cocaine.
 I know this because Delicious Tacos knows this.

 Online content is mostly bullshit.
 The impulse is to fill dead air.
-If enough empty space elapses, you end up firing whatever you have in the chamber- sound and fury, signifying nothing- into cyberspace like a drunk frat boy feeding quarters into a Space Invaders cabinet at a dusky college bar in 1982; haphazard shots fired into the night sky; just hoping to hit something.
-Just like what I’m doing right now- lit quote to seem smart, video game reference to seem hip.
-Paint a picture of fuzzy nostalgia- people like that.
-Write about someone more popular that yourself- maybe the uninitiated will be baited to click?
+If enough empty space elapses, you end up firing whatever you have in the chamber- sound and fury, signifying nothing- into cyberspace like a drunk frat boy feeding quarters into a Space Invaders (1978) cabinet at a dusky college bar in 1982; haphazard shots fired into the night sky; just hoping to hit something.
+Just like what I’m doing right now- earn credibility with literary references; paint a fuzzy picture of video game nostalgia- people like that.
+Write about someone more popular than yourself- maybe the uninitiated will be baited to click?
 Maybe Tacos will retweet?
-Maybe he’ll be flattered and say, “That Bad Billy- not so bad after all?”
+Maybe he’ll be flattered and say, “that Bad Billy- not so bad after all!”

 Support KTP through my AMAZON link